deepjyotidutta/casting-agency-capstone-project/README.md

 <a name="postman"></a>
 ## POSTMAN Setup

-Please check the Postman export file.
+Please check the Postman export file included in the project.
 Import it in your local.
 It has 2 Folders for testing the Heroku hosted App and localhost hosted app.
 Each folder again has list of APIs for each Auth Role